 For Zoom any recording made in a room that a faculty member set up, students can save the link to the recording after receiving it from the faculty member.

 b.
 Assignments: Students are responsible for retaining all work and documents related to submitted assignments, as well as maintaining backups of such files.

 c.
 Documenting group project work via screenshots or screencasts: For courses such as INFO 202 and INFO 242, students who may wish to use their groups projects as ePortfolio evidence are encouraged to document their projects via screenshots or screencasts.
 Screencasts may be recorded using tools such as Jing.

-Please note that the School of Information cannot accept any requests to “re-open” access to a course for students who didn’t save specific materials prior to the end of the semester, or who have experienced loss of their saved materials due to hard drive failure or other data loss situations.
-By general rule, course access ends one month after the first day of the next semester.
+The School of Information cannot accept any requests to “re-open” a closed course for students who failed to save specific materials and/or experienced loss of their saved materials due to hard drive failure or other data loss situations.

 To avoid running into problems when it comes time to work on your ePortfolio, you should:

 Save all materials and information that you may need for your ePortfolio prior to the end of each semester.

 - Be sure to maintain local backups of your saved materials.

 Examples of the types of items that could potentially be used as evidence in your ePortfolio are available on the handbook page, Examples of Evidentiary Items

 Please note that this list is for illustration purposes only and is NOT intended to be an exhaustive list.
 MLIS students are encouraged to download the Student Success Planner workbook to organize their ePortfolio evidence.